 Fix the problem by choosing a simple sans serif font (one without the extra liney bits, like the one I use for my body text) for your body font.

 3. YOU FORGOT TO INCORPORATE DIVIDERS

-Fix the problem by incorporating some form of divider, whether they be a numbered lists, images or pull quotes from your post.
+Fix the problem by incorporating some form of divider, whether they be numbered lists, images, or pull quotes from your post.
 If readers are looking for eye-catching content that will reach out and draw them into your post, give it to them!

 4. YOU MADE MIND-BENDING COLOR CHOICES

 If your blog is written in hot pink on a black background, please just no. Again, your readers are trained by common media to read dark text on a light background, so choosing the inverse color palette for your blog can be an unpleasant shock to the reader’s system.
 Many color combinations are also just downright difficult to read, especially as qualities like brightness and contrast as they appear on someone’s computer are not under your control.

 Fix the problem by sticking to a dark font/light background color scheme and incorporating color through heading fonts, images or sidebars instead.

 I know you have tons of great information to share with your readers, but presenting that info in the form of one, giant, overstuffed paragraph is, um, off-putting.
 Structuring your blog posts like your college European History essays aren’t doing anyone any favors.